 It is very smart to think about training in these terms, because there is a fine line between being mentally tough and being stupid.
 Here are some rules I recommend when preparing for a training cycle that can include running 30-40 miles a week and doing several hundred push-ups each day.
 In general, these routines include long days of moving; you'll often be doing something all day and some nights while wet and cold.

 The key is to have a strong fitness foundation of running and swimming.
-Building your cardiovascular system and joints to handle 30 or more miles of running and 2-3 miles of ocean swims with fins on a weekly basis requires a progressive plan of swimming with fins and running.
-You should build up to 30-35 miles a week over the course of 4-6 months even if you already are reaching 10-15 miles each week.
+Building your cardiovascular system and joints to handle 30 or more miles of running and 2-3 miles of ocean swims with fins weekly requires a progressive plan of swimming with fins and running.
+You should build up to 30-35 miles a week over 4-6 months, even if you already are reaching 10-15 miles each week.

 Note: Any time you do that many sit-ups, you should follow it with as many seconds in the plank pose working the lower back.
-So 400 sit-ups requires 400 seconds in plank total in a workout; six or seven one-minute sets will do the trick.
+So 400 sit-ups requires 400 total seconds in a plank in a workout; six or seven one-minute sets will do the trick.